EvotecIT/PSHacktoberFest/readme.md

 ### Remove hacktoberfest from all repositories

+This will remove `hacktoberfest` topic from all your repositories.

 ```powershell
 Remove-HacktoberFest -OrganizationName 'EvotecIt' -Verbose
 ```

-### Remove hacktoberfest topic from all private repositories (I've added those by accident)
+### Remove hacktoberfest topic from all private repositories

+This will remove `hacktoberfest` topic from all your private repositories.
+I've made mistake where I've originally applied tag to everything.
+While not a big deal, I didn't want that.
+So here's a way to fix it.

 ```powershell
 Remove-HacktoberFest -OrganizationName 'EvotecIt' -SkipPublic -Verbose
 ```

-### Remove hacktoberfest topic from all archived repositories (I've added those by accident)
+### Remove hacktoberfest topic from all archived repositories

+This will remove `hacktoberfest` topic from all your archived repositories.
+I've made mistake where I've originally applied tag to everything.
+While not a big deal, I didn't want that.
+So here's a way to fix it.

 ```powershell
 Remove-HacktoberFest -OrganizationName 'EvotecIt' -SkipNotArchived -Verbose
 ```

 ### Remove hacktoberfest from only one repository

+This will remove `hacktoberfest` topic from number of your repositories.

 ```powershell
 Remove-HacktoberFest -OrganizationName 'EvotecIt' -RepositoryName 'evotecit.github.io' -Verbose